Richard Passmore talks about his thoughts about the dementia care system following his wife’s diagnosis of young onset Alzheimer’s disease.

 More widely, if we are to have a national and integrated NHS and care system, with the requisite level of resourcing then we need to act.
 I have written to my local MP and attended carers groups to call for change, however this should not be the responsibility of carers.
 With rising rates of dementia and the crippling effects of the pandemic on families already living with the condition, the Government needs to grasp the nettle so that families with dementia do not continue to fall between the cracks that separate health and social care.

-Richard and Joanna’s son Josh talks about his experiences of his mum’s diagnosis of early onset Alzheimer’s
+Richard and Joanna’s son Josh talks about his experiences of his mum’s diagnosis of young onset Alzheimer’s disease